parthratra59/CamConnect/README.md

 npm install
 ```

-This will start the project locally, and you can access it in your web browser by visiting http://localhost:3000.
+This will start the project locally and you can access it in your web browser by visiting http://localhost:3000